Elocodes/alx-system_engineering-devops/0x00-shell_basics/README.md

-echo "This is the script that prints current working directory\n#!/bin/bash\n/root/directory/subdirectory/file"
+This is the script that prints current working directory
+#!/bin/bash
+pwd

+Script that lists files in the working directory
+#!/bin/bash
+ls